boazsender/backbone.routefilter/README.md

 # Backbone Routefilter

-Before and after filters for Backbone.Router
+Before and after filters for Backbone.Router.
+Useful for doing things like, client side content not found pages– any time you want to do something to every route, this is a good way to do it.

 ## Getting Started
 Download the [production version][min] or the [development version][max].